(507) 732-7338

 What We Vaccinate Against

-- Canine Adendovirus Type 2 cause respiratory and enteric disease.
+• Canine Adenovirus Type 2 causes respiratory and enteric disease.

-- Parvovirus, a viral disease of the intestines, can be hard to treat once there is a positive diagnosis.
+• Parvovirus, a viral disease of the intestines, can be difficult to treat once a positive diagnosis is made.
 It is also highly contagious.

-- Rabies is a viral disease that is ALWAYS fatal.
+• Rabies is a viral disease that is ALWAYS fatal.
 It can be transferred to humans via saliva.
-Most cities require all dogs to recieve a rabies vaccine.
+Most cities require all dogs to receive a rabies vaccine.

-- Feline Rhinotracheitis is an upper respiratory virus.
-It is cause by the herpes virus.
+• Feline Rhinotracheitis is an upper respiratory virus.
+It is caused by the herpes virus.
 It is very contagious and can cause serious disease.
 It can be fatal in young kittens.

 Vaccination Schedule